getgnulinux/getgnulinux/README.md

     docker/dev.sh

-If this is the first time, create the settings file with:
+This should open a Bash shell inside the Docker container.
+Inside the container, create the settings file (you only need to do this once):

     make docroot/settings.php